 The 90th percentile gives a sense of the longest waiting times to receive surgery.
-Among patients who received surgery in the quarter, this measure indicates the number of days it took for 90% of the patients to undergo surgery.
+This measure indicates the number of days it took for 90% of the patients to undergo surgery.
 The waiting time for the remaining 10% was the same or longer.